Team15ECE3400/Team15ECE3400.github.io/EthicsHW/TheAutonomousCar.md

 DAN: Oh hey!
 Ready for more ethics?

+AASTA: Wait wh-

 [Dan snaps and scene switches again.]

 DAN: This time I’ll give you warning before the car starts.
 But be ready this time, okay?

-AASTA: No, not okay.
-I can’t just intentionally choose to kill someone, that’s murder!
+AASTA: No no no, <i>not</i> okay.
+I can’t just intentionally choose to kill someone!
+That’s murder!
 That’s not the person I am!

 BEN15: Choice acknowledged.
 Recalculating.